Is Gold A Good Investment In A Bear Market?

-Even though gold can play crucial roles during bear markets, understanding key investing principles in bear markets is essential to navigate through them successfully.
+Even though gold can play an essential role during bear markets, understanding the most important investing principles in bear markets is essential to navigate through them successfully.

 - Stay calm: Panic selling can lock in losses and delay recovery in the market; sticking with long-term investment strategies could produce better results in the long term.